 Gregory Blaha, Research Analyst, graduated from the University of Notre Dame in May 2001.
 While there, he majored in both Finance and Computer Applications.
 He is responsible for product layout and delivery, database management and the daily operations of maintaining the web site.
 He is also responsible for the production of certain weekly, monthly, and quarterly reports, the production of Daily Newsclips, and assists with the research/analysis involved with the Commentaries.

 Benjamin Breitholtz, Senior Vice President at Arbor Research & Trading, LLC, is responsible for daily analysis on global financial markets.
 Ben is most often found building and writing on relative value and forecasting models for sovereigns, as well as equity markets and economic data.
-Ben earned a Bachelors degree in Finance from the University of Wisconsin, Madison in 2002, and is pursuing a Masters in Predictive Analytics from Northwestern University (expected 2017).
+Ben earned a Bachelors degree in Finance from the University of Wisconsin, Madison, and a Masters of Science in Predictive Analytics from Northwestern University.

 Peter Forbes, Vice President at Arbor Research & Trading, LLC, is responsible for daily analysis on TIPS Breakevens and Canadian sovereigns, along with regular analysis on Forex and credit markets.
 Pete has a knack for locating and condensing impactful market news and writes a weekly post featured in Newsclips, a daily offering from Bianco Research.
 Pete graduated from the University of Wisconsin, Madison in 2002 with a Bachelors degree in Finance and Real Estate, and is pursuing a Masters in Predictive Analytics from Northwestern University (expected 2018).